LeuvilleObjects/Borneo/README.md

 # Borneo 3.0 for JAVA Component suite

-Run a demo with the 'com.leuville.borneo.demo.BorneoSet' class.
+Run a demo with the `com.leuville.borneo.demo.BorneoSet` class.